El Tatio: Geothermal field

 Deposition of sinter from the waters of the geothermal field has given rise to spectacular landforms, including, but not limited to mounds, terraced pools, geyser cones and the dams that form their rims.
 Small-scale features include cones, crusts, mollusc-shaped formations, waterfall-like surfaces and very small terraces.
 These sinter deposits cover an area of about 30 km2 and include both active and inactive deposits, both of which were emplaced on glacial sediments.
 High contents of silica give the waters a blueish colour, organic compounds such as carotenoids conversely often colour the sinter with orange-brown, and greenish hues are owing to iron-oxidizing bacteria.
 Sinter accumulation is so rapid that debris and microbes can become entrapped and preserved in the sinter.
+Owing to the dry climate, the sinter deposits are subject to only little erosion.

 Individual vent types and deposits found at El Tatio include: